Unduk Ngadau: 2020s: Further expansions, official recognition as a national competition

-The pageant has since been expanded to include Murut and Rungus, which are part of the current KDMR term.
-Since the COVID-19 pandemic, paid voting system was introduced starting from the 2021 edition with those supporting their favourite contestants would have to pay 50¢ for each vote to get them to be in the top 21 spots.
-In 2023, the state of Sarawak joined the pageant for the first time.
-The first representative of Sarawak was Marylyn Velarie Bolovin.
-By 2024, the Unduk Ngadau competition has been recognised as a national competition in Malaysia.

-Following the upgrade, every contestants have a bigger role in promoting Sabah's culture, language and traditional costumes beyond the state while at the same time empowering themselves with skills and confidence.
-In the 2025 edition, the Miss Popular Vote – Video C.A.N. were awarded to Norasnih Madjalan of Klang Valley KDCA after garnering 2,247 likes while the event continues to be termed "state level" than "national level" since the current provisions of the KDCA constitution are yet to be amended.
-The 2025 Unduk Ngadau saw a major upgrade in its scoring process through the system of "e-Unduk" developed by local Sabahan IT expert Ts.
+In 2021, the paid voting system was introduced to the fans in order for them to vote for their favourite contestants by paying RM0.50 per vote to help them advance to the semifinals.
+In 2023, the state of Sarawak competed at the national level for the first time, with Marylyn Velarie Bolovin.
+In 2024, the Unduk Ngadau beauty pageant was officially recognised as a national event in Malaysia.
+Following the upgrade, every Unduk Ngadau contestant is expected to promote Sabah's culture and heritage and at the same time empowering themselves through skills and confidence.
+In the 2025 edition, the Miss Popular CAN (Culture, Agrotourism, Nature) Video was awarded to Norasnih Madjalan of Klang Valley as her short film garnered 2,247 likes.
+The beauty pageant continues to be referred to as a state-level event, rather than a national-level one, since the current provisions of the KDCA constitution are yet to be amended.
+Unduk Ngadau 2025 saw a major upgrade in its scoring method through the system of e-Unduk developed by local Sabahan IT expert Ts.
 Aedeshie Daisy Rayner.